You may have specific questions as you look toward finding mental health support. Find answers to frequently asked questions about our practice.

 A psychiatrist is a medical doctor who completed medical school followed by a residency in psychiatry.
 During their residency, a psychiatrist undergoes training in medication management, diagnosis, and psychotherapy.

 Psychiatrists prescribe medications, whereas psychologists are not trained or licensed to do so.
 Psychologists can support an individual around medication management, and should a client and their psychiatrist or family doctor decide that a change in medication is warranted, a psychologist can help support the client in the process of changing medications with the oversight of a medical doctor (MD).
-Some medical professionals who prescribe medications have not undergone training to provide psychotherapy and therefore it is common practice for a psychologist and an MD to work together to ensure that the right medication dose and psychological treatment is provided to maximize the prognostic potential of a given case.
+Some medical professionals who prescribe medications have not been trained to provide psychotherapy, and therefore it is common for a psychologist and an MD to work together to ensure that the right medication and psychological treatment are provided.

 Change begins here.